 What to look out for.

-There are several species of grass that can cause a hazard, but the 2 most common species found in the UK are Barren Brome and Wall Barley.
+Several species of grass can cause a hazard, but the 2 most common species found in the UK are Barren Brome and Wall Barley.
 The seeds of the grass appear as tiny darts, with bristle, arrow-like structures that will latch on easily, while the arrow-shaped point of the seed makes it effortless to enter the skin quite deeply.

 Preventing problems caused by grass seeds